Advocating Against Cemetery Construction

 Access is a huge problem...

-The 28 May 2020 LPP minutes tried to make the claim that visitors can somehow be encouraged not to travel over causeways with measures that "largely involve notifying vistors of access arrangements prior to attending the site through website notices, management plans and the like"!
-A marketing representative admitted that they "can't control google" when challenged with the certainty that GPS services would, indeed, direct visitors over Douglas Park Gorge as the fastest travel route to and from the Site from many locations, increasing car numbers on the causeway by hundreds of vehicles a day.
+The 28 May 2020 LPP minutes included the claim that visitors may be encouraged not to travel over causeways with measures that "largely involve notifying vistors of access arrangements prior to attending the site through website notices, management plans and the like" A marketing representative admitted that they "can't control google" when challenged with the certainty that GPS services would, indeed, direct visitors over Douglas Park Gorge as the fastest travel route to and from the Site from many locations, increasing car numbers on the causeway by hundreds of vehicles a day.

 Welcome visitors to your site with a short, engaging introduction.